davelively14/connect_four_loft/README.md

 [Docs](https://github.com/davelively14/connect_four_loft/tree/master/apps/connect_four)

-The game itself runs on a GenServer that exposes an API interface that can be accessed by other Elixir apps on the node.
+The game itself runs on a [GenServer](https://hexdocs.pm/elixir/GenServer.html) that exposes an API interface that can be accessed by name (`ConnectFour.GameServer`) by other Elixir applications on the same node.
 Each game state is maintained within an [Erlang Term Storage](http://erlang.org/doc/man/ets.html) (ets) table, which allows for quick and easy access without the added overhead of a more robust database layer.
 The board is stored as a map of MapSets: one for player one, a second for player two, and a third for open available locations.

-For those not as familiar with Elixir, it's worth noting that although lists look like arrays, i.e.: [1, 2, 3], they can only be accessed by transversing the list.
+For those not as familiar with Elixir, it's worth noting that although lists look like arrays, i.e.: [1, 2, 3], elements of the list can only be accessed by transversing the list element by element.
 [MapSets](https://hexdocs.pm/elixir/MapSet.html) are hash array map tries and allow access at O(log(n)) time vs the O(n) time it would take to traverse a list.

 The AI is accessible to the game server via the AI module.